merlyescalona/ucsc-eeb-intro2comptools/week_07/README.md

 Now,  that we know how to run scripts, let's use all of the content that we have used today to learn how to write and read files by running scripts.

 Create a new script with the name  `testwrite.py` and add the following code:
+(you can do this in a text editor)

 ```python {.line-numbers}
 #!/usr/bin/env python3